 We are not contending that the harms to unknowing victims arising from the crime committed are caused by LEOs in cases of disclosure.
-Rather, whilst the direct causal effect is between the crime and the harm to the victim, disclosure causes unknowing victims to recognise the harms that have been done to them.
+Rather, although the direct causal effect is between the crime and the harm to the victim, disclosure causes unknowing victims to recognise the harms that have been done to them.
 From this point of awareness onwards, therefore, they are exposed to the harms that victims of crime have been shown to suffer.
 Research has detailed these harms as 'psychological effects, including fear, anger and depression' (Shapland and Hall, 2007: 178).
-This is especially likely when that crime is of a sexual nature (Shapland and Hall, 2007: 193).
-Alongside anxiety and a mental health breakdown, one of Altaii's patients explained that as a result of the breach of trust and gross invasion of her privacy by his actions, 'I now don't know if I will ever be able to trust a Doctor again.
-I have even missed very important appointments as I cannot face attending the clinic for fear' (MPTS, 2019: 6; see also R v.
+This is especially likely when the crime is of a sexual nature (Shapland and Hall, 2007).
+Alongside anxiety and a mental health breakdown, one of Altaii's patients explained that as a result of the breach of trust and gross invasion of her privacy by his actions, 'I now don't know if I will ever be able to trust a doctor again.
+I have even missed very important appointments as I cannot face attending the clinic for fear' (Medical Practitioners Tribunal Service, 2019: 6; see also R v.
 Grayson: 6).
 In the specific example of victims of child sexual abuse who are unaware that their abuse has been recorded, 'the existence of abusive images always [leads] to additional psychological stress' (von Weiler et al., 2010: 216; Gewirtz-Meydan et al., 2018).
-It has also been shown that victims of fraud can suffer emotional and psychological trauma, behavioural impacts and physical harm alongside their financial loss (Button, Lewis and Tapley 2009: 27-28; Cross and Blackshaw, 2014: 124; Poppleton, Lymperopoulou and Molina, 2021: 14).
-Indeed, 78% of fraud victims in England and Wales in the year ending March 2019 were reported as being 'emotionally affected in some way' (ONS, 2020).
-Thus, whilst recognising that different individuals respond to their victimisation in different ways (Shapland and Hall 2007: 179-180; Janssen et al, 2021: 132-133), being informed that they are a victim of crime is highly likely to have some psychological impact on a person who was previously unknowing.
+It has also been shown that victims of fraud can suffer emotional and psychological trauma, behavioural impacts and physical harm alongside their financial loss (Button et al., 2009; Cross and Blackshaw, 2014; Poppleton et al., 2021).
+Indeed, 78% of fraud victims in England and Wales in the year ending March 2019 were reported as being 'emotionally affected in some way' (Office for National Statistics, 2020).
+Thus, although recognising that different individuals respond to their victimisation in different ways (Shapland and Hall, 2007; Janssen et al., 2021), being informed that they are a victim of crime is highly likely to have some psychological impact on a person who was previously unknowing.
 We return to this issue in the next section.

-Unknowing victims thus have different, transitional needs and interests than the 'usual' victim who has already suffered harm when LEOs intervene, and this creates a distinct vulnerability which can sit alongside other more commonly recognised individual and situational vulnerabilities.
-Exploring this a little further in our two contextual crime examples, in the case of vulnerabilities of knowing victims of sexual offences, Williams et al have argued that current definitions of vulnerability are too narrow.
-They recommend that 'Sexual Offences Investigative Trained Officers (SOITs) need to ... conduct appropriate risk assessments around 'at risk' cases involving vulnerabilities' and consider developing additional care and support packages (Williams et al., 2009: 358, 359).
-In their discussion of Project Sunbird, an Australian project that used international financial intelligence on online fraud to proactively contact suspected victims of online fraud, Cross and Blackshaw explain that, where the police made contact to alert a person that they may be a victim of online fraud, a screening process assessed the risk to a victim.
-Whilst Project Sunbird did involve communication with potential victims of online fraud who may have been unknowing and an assessment of the risk of police contact, the risk and vulnerability assessed related to domestic violence rather than the effects of disclosure (Cross and Blackshaw, 2014: 122).
+Unknowing victims thus have different, transitional needs and interests than the 'usual' victim who has already suffered harm when LEOs intervene, and this creates a distinct vulnerability that can sit alongside other more commonly recognised individual and situational vulnerabilities.
+Exploring this a little further in our two contextual crime examples, in the case of vulnerabilities of knowing victims of sexual offences, Williams et al. argued that current definitions of vulnerability are too narrow.
+They recommend that 'Sexual Offences Investigative Trained Officers (SOITs) need to ... conduct appropriate risk assessments around "at risk" cases involving vulnerabilities' and consider developing additional care and support packages (Williams et al., 2009: 358, 359).
+In their discussion of Project Sunbird, an Australian project that used international financial intelligence on online fraud to proactively contact suspected victims, Cross and Blackshaw (2014) explain that, where the police made contact to alert a person that they may be a victim of online fraud, a screening process assessed the risk to a victim.
+Although Project Sunbird did involve communication with potential victims of online fraud who may have been unknowing and an assessment of the risk of police contact, the risk and vulnerability assessed related to domestic violence rather than the effects of disclosure (Cross and Blackshaw, 2014).